lkcozy/code-notes/notes/communication/writing/writing_general.md

 - `Emphasize` how working alongside different leadership styles has `contributed to` your professional growth.
 - Highlight how each experience `exposed you to` best practices.
 - Shifting your mindset `in this way` will help you start to build genuine relationship.
+- Scrum is a way to take a below average or poor developer and `turn them into` an average developer.
+- It's also great at taking great developers and turning them into average developers.
+- Scrum exists because managers don't trust developers to get things done without constant supervision.